-But you must fill in and attach Form 2106 if either (1) or (2) next applies.
+But you must fill in and attach Form 2106 if either (1) or (2) below applies.

-- 1. You claim any travel, transportation, meal, or entertainment expenses for your job. - 2.
-Your employer paid you for any of your job expenses reportable on line 20.
+1. You claim any travel, transportation, meal, or entertainment expenses for your job.

+2. Your employer paid you for any of your job expenses that you would otherwise report on line 20.